#1 Set Goals

 #5 Optimize Your Equipment

-Still riding Gatorskins in races…. then this point may be your most important key to 2017.
+Still riding Gatorskins in races…. then this point may be your most important key to your season.
 Optimizing equipment in some areas can make a huge difference while in others its kind of a waste of money.
 Big areas of improvement to overall speed can often be made in terms of tire selection, clothing selection, and bike fit.
 Lets not forget that the engine is the most important part, but if you’re a Ferrari and for some reason you put chains on your tires and hang a parachute out your trunk, then I’m guessing there are easy ways to get faster.
 Read #6 to figure out how to maximize this.

 #6 Aerodynamic Consulting

 Quite possibly the best bang for your buck currently in the sport of cycling/triathlon.
 The highest percentage of resistance to any cyclist is the air they are trying to overtake.
 This can be measured for all cyclists and therefore it can be improved.
-We have a service in place (Aerodynamic Consulting) to help you measure your CDA (coefficient of drag area) and then tests set up to help you improve this number.
+We have the knowledge in place to help you measure your CDA (coefficient of drag area) and then tests set up to help you improve this number.
 By improving your CDA from .26 (average triathlete) to .23 you may save up to 15 minutes on an Ironman bike split.
 If you’re a cyclist chasing Time Trial events, this is the biggest thing that you are missing out on.

 #7 Sports Psychology

 For some reason this always gets a bad rap.
 People think this is some pseudo-science or gimmicky.
-Well, I’m here to tel you that there are scientific research studies supporting it and its a huge factor in athletic performance.
+Well, I’m here to tel you that there are scientific research studies supporting it and it’s a huge factor in athletic performance.
 If you are pushing yourself in a race (regardless of the distance) then you will enter a dark place at multiple points of the race.
 Sports Psychology can help you through this.
 Another key way to integrate Sports Psychology into your training is if you become injured.
 By using different forms of Sports Psych, you can actually improve while resting.
 Key terms to look up would be visualization techniques, relaxation techniques, Individual Zone of Optimal Performance/Functioning (IZOP or sometimes called IZOF), mental toughness, and understanding confidence.

 #8 Training Camps

 Have a big race coming up in 2017 that you want to peak at?
 A training camp can help push your fitness to a level that is extremely difficult to reach on your own.
 A training camp is informative in nature, but it also includes a ton of training.
 By coming to a camp, the athlete can expect to leave with a higher level of fitness along with a stronger understanding of key principles happening in their training/racing.
 By becoming stronger and smarter, the athlete sets themselves up for a higher probability of a great race.
-We have camps coming up in 2017 that are currently open and available to you now

 #9 Join a Masters Team, Running Club, Cycling Team

-While many often train on their own, the benefit of being part of a team is 2nd to none in terms of learning the tactical/techincal side of the sport.
+While many often train on their own, the benefit of being part of a team is 2nd to none in terms of learning the tactical/technical side of the sport.
 For example, even if you’re a triathlete, you would benefit from knowing better handling skills on a bike and swimming with people in a lane at masters.
 Beyond the technical skills, training in a group from time to time is a great way to get in extra training that is often easy to dismiss if you’re by yourself.
 Finally, being part of a team is a great way to learn of different training rides/runs and races.
 The more you race and become part of the community, the better all-around ambassador of the sport you become.
 While you’re asking how does this make me faster, this is an intangible that can’t be measured, but helps towards your overall longevity of the sport which does improve performance over time.

 #10 Get a Coach